What causes cellulite?

 Cellulite cause #18: Lack of fibre in the diet

-Fibre plays a very important role in inflammation, water retention and even fat accumulation, all important aspects of cellulite.
+Fibre plays a very important role in inflammation, water retention and even fat accumulation, all of which are important aspects of cellulite.

-Fibre helps keep you satiated after a meal; it ensures regularity in the digestive system; and it reduces inflammation in the digestive system.
+Fibre helps keep you satiated after a meal; it ensures regularity in the digestive system; it acts as prebiotic for your gut microbiota and it reduces inflammation in the digestive system.

-Given that 70% of your immune system lives in the gut, fibre plays a very important role against inflammation in the whole body - not the digestive system.
+Given that 70% of your immune system lives in your gut, fibre plays a very important role against inflammation in the whole body - not just the digestive system.

 Cellulite cause #19: The normal ageing process